Could sending a style guide be the answer to improving your portrait photography?

 Do you wish your family photos looked more polished and editorial?
 I think the answer to this is yes!
 This is exactly how a guide can help!

-We so often get caught up in the bigger picture that we sometimes forget to study our own photos and ask ourselves how we can make them better.
-Sometimes we think it’s the background or posing, but if you look beyond those things we can see that sometimes it’s simply color coordination!
+We so often get caught up in the bigger picture that we sometimes forget to study our own family photos and ask ourselves how we can make them better.
+Sometimes we think it’s the background or posing of the family photos, but if you look beyond those things we can see that sometimes it’s simply color coordination!

-Let’s dive into the do’s and dont’s of choosing outfits, which you can pass on to your clients through a carefully considered guide!
+Let’s dive into the do’s and dont’s of choosing outfits and coordinating outfits for family pictures, which you can pass on to your clients through a carefully considered outfit guide!

 1. Remember it’s a GREAT Reason to Dress Up!